 Since Aman doesn’t have a loyalty program, the only way to use points for Aman stays is to redeem bank points via their own travel portals or as a statement credit.

 In many situations, using a travel portal like the Chase Ultimate Rewards travel portal or Amex Travel makes more sense compared to simply receiving a travel statement credit because of the extra value of your points you’d get.

 Usually, redeeming points for statement credits gets you at most 0.7 cents per point in value.
-But if you book Aman stays through the Chase travel portal, you’d get up to 1.5 cents per Ultimate Rewards point, which more than double value!
+But if you book Aman stays through the Chase travel portal, you’d get up to 1.5 cents per Ultimate Rewards point, which is more than double the value!

 Chase Ultimate Rewards